sokomishalov/skraper/README.md

 ```

 Also, there are some provider-specific kotlin extensions for implementations.
-You are able to find them out at provider implementation package.
+You can find them out at the provider implementation package.

 ### Scrape user/community/channel/topic/trend posts
 To scrape the latest posts for specific user, channel or trend use skraper like that: